awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 ### Example 5: Restrict object uploads to objects with a specific storage class<a name="example-storage-class-condition-key"></a>

-Suppose Account A owns a bucket and the account administrator wants to restrict Dave, a user in Account A, to be able to only upload objects to the bucket that will be stored with the `STANDARD_IA` storage class\.
-The Account A administrator can accomplish this by using the `s3:x-amz-storage-class` condition key as shown in the following example bucket policy\.
+Suppose that Account A owns a bucket\.
+The account administrator wants to restrict Dave, a user in Account A, to be able to only upload objects to the bucket that are stored with the `STANDARD_IA` storage class\.
+The Account A administrator can do this by using the `s3:x-amz-storage-class` condition key as shown in the following example bucket policy\.

 ```
 {